Castling transformations of projective structures: Introduction

-\end{thm} \begin{rem} Especially the case $\alpha =1$ corresponds to the assumption that $M$ admits a flat projective structure.
-Thus from a projectively flat manifold $M$ we can obtain a projectively flat principal fiber bundle $N$ over $M$ with group $PL(k_1) \times \cdots \times PL(k_j)$ satisfying the equation ($\ast$). \end{rem} \begin{rem} By Theorem \ref{cor of thm} we can obtain a sequence of projectively flat manifolds, which are connected by manifolds equipped with a flat Grassmannian Cartan connection.
-Each projectively flat manifold $N$ is right invariant under the group action of $PL(k_1) \times \cdots \times PL(k_j)$. \end{rem} About the existence problem there is the following obstruction: A simply connected compact manifold admitting a flat projective structure is diffeomorphic to the sphere $S^n$ (see \cite{kobayashi-nagano}).
-Thus the manifold $\prod_{i=1}^j S^{m_i}$ ($m_i, j \geq 2$) does not admit any flat projective structure.
+The projectively flat manifold $N$ is described by using atlases in the last section.
+The case $\alpha = 1$ corresponds to the assumption that $M$ admits a flat projective structure.
+Thus from any projectively flat manifold $M$, we can obtain a projectively flat principal fiber bundle $N$ over $M$ with group $\prod_{i=1}^j \PL(k_i)$ satisfying the equation ($\ast$).
+Furthermore the theorem yields a sequence of projectively flat manifolds, which are connected by manifolds equipped with a flat Grassmannian structure.
+Each flat projective structure on $N$ is right invariant under the action of $\prod_{i=1}^j \PL(k_i)$.

+We note that a flat projective structure exists on $M$ iff a projectively flat affine connection exists on $M$.
+Thus a flat affine connection induces a flat projective structure.
+However about the existence problem there is the following obstruction: A simply connected compact manifold admitting a flat projective structure is diffeomorphic to the sphere $S^n$ (see \cite{kobayashi-nagano}).
+Thus the manifold $\prod_{i=1}^j S^{n_i}$ ($n_i, j \geq 2$) does not admit any flat projective structure.
 This point distinguishes flat projective structures from flat affine connections and flat Riemannian metrics as any product of flat affine (resp.
-Riemannian) manifolds is flat affine (resp.
+Riemannian) manifolds is a flat affine (resp.
 Riemannian) manifold again.
-However in \cite{hkato} we obtained a real Lie algebra $\sll(k_1) \times \cdots \times \sll(k_j)$ with a certain condition whose corresponding real Lie group admits a invariant flat real projective structure.
-The aim of this paper is also to generalize these examples from the view point of Grassmannian structures.
+However, in \cite{hkato} we obtained a real Lie algebra $\sll(k_1) \times \cdots \times \sll(k_j)$ with a certain condition whose corresponding real Lie group admits a invariant flat real projective structure.
+Another aim of this paper is to generalize these examples from the view point of Grassmannian structures.